 Do you speak the fashion lingo?

-The fashion industry uses a specific terminology.
-Anyone who wants to work in the industry or just someone passionate about fashion needs to know.
-In this article, we covered 30 common fashion terms.
-Today, we wanted to explain to you a few terms that are specific to Fashion Week.
+The fashion industry uses specific terminology, and anyone who wants to work in the industry or just someone passionate about fashion needs to know it.
+So today, since we are in the middle of Fashion Week (hello Milan), we wanted to explain to you a few terms that are specific to Fashion Week.

 Fashion weeks may happen only a few times during the year, but they are always talked about.
 And it comes as no surprise because they are a key event in the industry that introduces new collections to the large public and keeps the perpetual excitement about fashion and the hottest pieces and newest trends.

-During fashion weeks, the media publishes countless runway reviews, and they use specific words that may be confusing.
+During fashion weeks, the media publishes countless runway reviews, and they use specific words that may not ring a bell.
 And so, if you don’t want to feel lost in the fashion show lingo and understand and speak the industry’s vocabulary, in this article, we are decoding runway terminology with 17 fashion week terms you need to know.

 Decoding Runway Terminology: 17 Fashion Week Terms You Need To Know